GZGavinZhao/GZGavinZhao/README.md

 A good chart for me should be a healthy balance between C++, Dart, and Haskell, with some occasional Java, D and Starlark sprinkled here and there.

+If a large portion of the chart is taken up by Typst or LaTeX, this usually means I'm busy with my studies and it may take longer than usual for me to reply to messages.

 [![WakaTime](https://wakatime.com/share/@a9de298d-998e-43df-8dbf-263c7d46b9cb/c1cc448d-ebb8-4f21-bf97-9eb1749d72b5.png)](https://wakatime.com)